-12. Task Force work will continue being conducted principally through periodic, face-to-face and virtual meetings where participants will discuss statistical concepts, principles and approaches; identify further research and analytical needs; provide comments on texts that will help to further develop the TOSSD Reporting Instructions; and adjust these Instructions as appropriate, based on the results of the TOSSD data collection rounds, the work of the IAEG-SDGs Working Group on Measurement of Development Support, country and thematic pilots, as well as stakeholder feedback.

-13. The core output of the TOSSD Task Force by July 2022 will be a refined set of TOSSD Reporting Instructions and three rounds of data collection (in 2020, 2021 and 2022).

-14. Meetings will be managed and work structured by the TOSSD Task Force co-Chairs, with support from the Task Force Secretariat.

-15. The co-Chairs will function as a bureau to provide strategic oversight regarding the scope and nature of work, to identify topics for discussion, and to manage work flow and modalities.

-16. Task Force members will be invited to propose topics for further inquiry or future consideration by the Task Force.

-17. Participant-driven subgroups can be spontaneously created for carrying out further work with the support of the co-Chairs.

-18. External experts may be called on to participate in Task Force meetings for specific topics and specific expert workshops may be organised to address some technical issues outside of regular Task Force meetings.

-19. CSOs will attend all Task Force meetings and consultations will be organised with them as appropriate.

-20. The Task Force Secretariat will convene and organise meetings, develop substantive texts, summarise discussions, and revise substantive texts to ready them for inclusion in the proposed TOSSD Reporting Instructions.
+- 12. Task Force work will continue being conducted principally through periodic, face-to-face and virtual meetings where participants will discuss statistical concepts, principles and approaches; identify further research and analytical needs; provide comments on texts that will help to further develop the TOSSD Reporting Instructions; and adjust these Instructions as appropriate, based on the results of the TOSSD data collection rounds, the continued work carried out with the UN to inform indicator 17.3.1, country and thematic pilots, as well as stakeholder feedback. - 13.
+The core output of the TOSSD Task Force by January 2023 will be a refined set of TOSSD Reporting Instructions, three rounds of data collection (in 2020, 2021 and 2022) and a renewed governance arrangements document for a gradual transition of the Task Force towards a clarified and more formalised governance structure. - 14.
+Meetings will be managed and work structured by the TOSSD Task Force co-Chairs, with support from the Task Force Secretariat. - 15.
+The co-Chairs will function as a bureau to provide strategic oversight regarding the scope and nature of work, to identify topics for discussion, and to manage work flow and modalities. - 16.
+Task Force members will be invited to propose topics for further inquiry or future consideration by the Task Force. - 17.
+Participant-driven subgroups can be spontaneously created for carrying out further work with the support of the co-Chairs. - 18.
+External experts may be called on to participate in Task Force meetings for specific topics and specific expert workshops may be organised to address some technical issues outside of regular Task Force meetings. - 19.
+CSOs will attend all Task Force meetings and consultations will be organised with them as appropriate. - 20.
+The Task Force Secretariat will convene and organise meetings, develop substantive texts, summarise discussions, and revise substantive texts to ready them for inclusion in the proposed TOSSD Reporting Instructions.
 The Secretariat will also carry out the TOSSD data collection, collation, analysis and dissemination taking into consideration the evolution of the discussions with the UN on its involvement in the TOSSD framework.

-21. Considering the progress made, the Task Force will continue consulting with UN members on the Reporting Instructions (e.g. at the UN Statistical Commission) or the future oversight mechanism of TOSSD.

-22. Task Force meetings will be held at a minimum twice per calendar year, funds permitting.

-23. All Task Force meeting documents and outputs will be made available in the public domain in an effort to enhance openness, inclusivity and transparency and in line with the commitment made in Addis Ababa in 2015 to hold "open, inclusive and transparent" discussions on TOSSD.
+- 21. Considering the progress made, the Task Force will continue consulting with UN members on the Reporting Instructions (e.g. at the UN Statistical Commission) or the future oversight mechanism of TOSSD. - 22.
+Task Force meetings will be held at a minimum twice per calendar year, funds permitting. - 23.
+All Task Force meeting documents and outputs will be made available in the public domain in an effort to enhance openness, inclusivity and transparency and in line with the commitment made in Addis Ababa in 2015 to hold "open, inclusive and transparent" discussions on TOSSD.